Luna-Coder/javascript-functions/README.md

 - Such a `statement` is called an `expression statement`.

-- The reverse does not hold: you cannot write a `statement` where JavaScript expects an `expression`.
+- The reverse does not hold: you CANNOT write a `statement` where JavaScript expects an `expression`.

 - For example, an `if-statement` cannot become the `argument` of a `function`.